CorruptedAI/discord-bot-kassandra/README.md

 - **Mini games** [coinflip, roll, russian roulette, colors]

 ### Future plans
-4. Economy
 1. Baccarat
 2. More basic moderation commands
 3. Some utilities and fun stuff
+4. Economy
 5. Text and voice based Mafia
 6. More mini games

 ### Upcoming changes
 - rebuild architecture of bj and slots to add flexible in-game customization
-- more on_error
+- more *on_error*
-- setup freeze/virtal env
+- setup freeze/virtual env
 - doc for each command (gitwiki/website)

 ## Running